Known behavior

 Water retention

-Hydrogel Platform
+Hydrogel World

 Shelf-life extension first.
 Climate resilience next.